 Recreational facilities are provided by North Burnett Regional Council.
-See their website for more details.

 For everyone’s enjoyment and safety, please keep your pet on a leash or restrained during your visit.

 Help us keep all recreational areas clean and tidy by using the rubbish bins provided.
 If rubbish bins are full or unavailable, please take your rubbish with you.
 Please also take any seafood rubbish with you to reduce odour.

 There are recreational BBQs available for use.
 Please use common sense when around open flame.
 Contact 000 to report uncontrolled fire.

 If you observe vandalism, antisocial behaviour or any illegal activities, please contact the Police immediately on 000 to ensure we keep the dam safe and enjoyable for all.

 Please note that approval is required for the use of Sunwater land for any organised event or function other than normal visitor activities in approved recreational areas.
 Events or functions include, but are not limited to fishing, swimming, rowing, boating or skiing competitions or displays, community events, weddings or other organised on-land activities.
 To gain approval, submit a General Application for Access to Sunwater Land or Infrastructure and Events or contact us on 13 15 89.

 The recreational use of motorcycles and four wheelers within the area and the surrounding private property is strictly prohibited.
 Please practise caution when driving all other vehicles in the area and obey the speed limit.